 Students with the Belgian nationality can apply for a scholarship by the Flemish or Belgian authorities.
 You can check here if you are eligible.

 Unfortunately, most international students are not eligible for these scholarships.
 There are, however, a few exceptions, and you can find more information about that here.
 For more information on study financing at Howest, you can contact Stuvo, our student services.

 Kortrijk is not a big city and our campuses are within walking distance of Kortrijk's train station.

 For faster or further transportation, we advise to bring (or rent) a bicycle, or take the bus:

 - The non-profit organisation Mobiel rents out bicycles to students for only €5 per month.

 Students who are eligible for so-called facilities, can receive support that will make their learning track more individualised and comfortable, while still having to adhere to the competences formulated by the study program.
-The following students can apply for facilities: students with a disability, top athletes and working students.
-Which facilities exactly can be acquired, is determined for each student individually.
-You apply for these facilities to the talent coach of Howest STIP.
+The following students can apply for special conditions/facilities: students with a disability, top athletes and working students.
+It is determined for each student individually which facilities can be acquired in his/her case.
+You can apply for these conditions/facilities to the talent coach of Howest STUVO.

 More information regarding individualised study tracks can be found here (link to a web page in Flemish).